microsoft/artifacts-credprovider/README.md

 Provide MSAL Cache Location
     ARTIFACTS_CREDENTIALPROVIDER_MSAL_FILECACHE_LOCATION (Preferred)
     NUGET_CREDENTIALPROVIDER_MSAL_FILECACHE_LOCATION (Legacy)
-    Provide the location where the MSAL cache should be read and written to.
+    Provide the location where the MSAL cache should be read from and written to.

 ```

 ### Troubleshooting
-#### How do I know the cred provider is installed correctly? / I'm still getting username/password prompt after installing
+#### How do I know the credential provider is installed correctly? / I'm still getting username/password prompt after installing
-This means that either nuget/dotnet was unable to find the cred provider from [NuGet's plugin search path](https://github.com/microsoft/artifacts-credprovider#setup), or the cred provider failed to authenticate so the client defaulted to the username/password prompt.
-Verify the cred provider is correctly installed by checking it exists in the nuget/plugins folder in your user profile (Refer to the [setup docs](https://github.com/microsoft/artifacts-credprovider#setup)).
-If using nuget.exe and used the [install script](https://github.com/microsoft/artifacts-credprovider#automatic-powershell-script) to install the cred provider, please make sure you ran it with -AddNetfx.
+This means that either nuget.exe was unable to find the credential provider from [NuGet's plugin search path](https://github.com/microsoft/artifacts-credprovider#setup), or the credential provider failed to authenticate so the client defaulted to the username/password prompt.
+Verify the credential provider is correctly installed by checking it exists in the `nuget/plugins` folder in your user profile (Refer to the [setup docs](https://github.com/microsoft/artifacts-credprovider#setup)).
+If using nuget.exe and used the [install script](https://github.com/microsoft/artifacts-credprovider#automatic-powershell-script) to install the credential provider, please make sure you ran it with `-AddNetfx`.

-#### How do I get better error logs from the cred provider?
+#### How do I get better error logs from the credential provider?
-Run the nuget.exe/dotnet command with detailed verbosity to see more cred provider logs that may help debugging (`nuget.exe -verbosity detailed`, `dotnet --verbosity detailed`).
+Run the nuget.exe/`dotnet` command with detailed verbosity to see more credential provider logs that may help debugging (`nuget.exe -verbosity detailed`, `dotnet --verbosity detailed`).

 #### How do I find out if my issue is a real 401?
 Run the credential provider directly with the following command: `C:\Users\<user>\.nuget\plugins\netfx\CredentialProvider.Microsoft\CredentialProvider.Microsoft.exe  -I -V Verbose -U "https://pkgs.dev.azure.com/{organization}/{project-if-feed-is-project-scoped}/_packaging/{feed}/nuget/v3/index.json"`.
 Check you have the right permissions from the [feed permissions](https://docs.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops).

 In an Azure DevOps Pipeline, verify you have set the right permissions for the pipeline by following the [docs](https://docs.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#package-permissions-in-azure-pipelines).

-#### Cred provider used to work but now it asks me to update the .NET version.
+#### The credential provider used to work but now it asks me to update the .NET version.
 The .NET version installed is [out of support](https://dotnet.microsoft.com/platform/support/policy/dotnet-core#lifecycle), you should update to .NET 8.0 or greater to keep using the latest versions of the credential provider.

-> .NET Core 3.1 and .NET Framework 4.6.1 compatability will also be removed from major version 2.0.0.
+> .NET Core 3.1 and .NET Framework 4.6.1 compatibility will also be removed from major version 2.0.0.
 See the announcement [here](https://github.com/microsoft/artifacts-credprovider/discussions/386).

 To keep using .NET versions which are past their end of support date, see the table below for the maximum Artifacts Credential Provider version.